(If you want a quick guide for beginners how to start investing in the Philippine stock market, you can download your free ebook here.)

 (1) the United States has the biggest economy in the world and arguably the most powerful central bank in the world which is The Federal Reserve System (FRS), often just called “the Fed”.

 (2) the US also contains the biggest and most innovative global companies at the present too such as Apple, Google, Facebook, Amazon (and more) which we’re certainly familiar with.
-Imagine, these giant modern companies have the world as their client base which means a greater potential of growth of earnings for them.
+If you think about it, these giant modern companies have the entire world as their client base which means a much greater potential of growth of earnings for them.

 One primary reason for this difference is the nature of companies comprising the two market indices.

 While US technology companies under the FAANG group (Facebook Amazon, Apple, Netflix, Google) are clear beneficiaries of the shift to the online way of living and working, our top local companies in the Philippines (SM, Jollibee, Ayala Corp & more) are really of traditional brick-and-mortar type with huge challenges ahead before their full recovery.

 Popular mainstream options for online stockbrokers for Filipinos interested in the US stock market include Interactive Brokers (IBKR) and TD Ameritrade.

 You can open an account with them online while funding is done using a bank wire transfer.